 - a.
 The Company's Board of Directors approved on May 31, 2017 the Revised Manual on Corporate Governance pursuant to SEC Memorandum Circular No. 19, Series of 2016. - b.
 The Company has participated in the Corporate Governance Survey per SEC Memorandum Circular No. 8, series of 2008 and used the CG Scorecard as its performance evaluation checklist for year 2009 to 2012.
-With the issuance of SEC Memorandum Circular No. 5 Series of 2013, as amended, the Company submitted its Annual Corporate Governance Report (SEC Form ACGR) for 2012 on July 1, 2013.
-Thereafter, the company submitted the ACGR on the following dates:
+With the issuance of SEC Memorandum Circular No. 5 Series of 2013, as amended, the Company submitted its Annual Corporate Governance Report (SEC Form ACGR) for 2012 on July 1, 2013 and the Consolidated Annual CGR with the updates thereafter until 2017. - c.

-Report Date Submitted Consolidated Changes in the Annual Corporate Governance Report for 2013 (with updates as of May 9, 2014) May 13, 2014 Consolidated Changes in the Annual Corporate Governance Report for 2014 January 09, 2015 Consolidated Changes in the Annual Corporate Governance Report for 2014 (with updates as of June 19, 2015) June 24, 2015 Consolidated Changes in the Annual Corporate Governance Report for 2015 January 08, 2016 Consolidated Changes in the Annual Corporate Governance Report for 2015 (with updates as of September 28, 2016) October 03, 2016 Consolidated Changes in the Annual Corporate Governance Report for 2016 May 30, 2017 Changes in the Annual Corporate Governance Report as of October 25, 2017 November 02, 2017 c.
 The Company's Corporate Governance Compliance Officer submitted the Certification on Compliance with its Revised Manual on Corporate Governance for Year 2012 to the SEC on January 29, 2013 and to the PSE on February 04, 2013 confirming that ABCI has conformed to and complied with the provisions and leading practices and principles on good corporate governance as set forth in the Manual and SEC Code of Corporate Governance, as amended.
 The Company likewise submitted its 2015 PSE Corporate Governance Guidelines Disclosure Template to the exchange and duly posted on the PSE website on March 29, 2016 reflecting the company's level of adoption of the PSE recommended corporate governance guidelines as embodied under PSE Memorandum No. 2010-0574 dated November 26, 2010.
 The 2016 PSE Corporate Guidelines Disclosure Template was submitted to the exchange on March 30, 2017.